Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

 \subsection{Acknowledgements}

-The first author would like to thank Vincent Boelens, Emanuelle Dotto, Irakli Patchkoria, and Holger Reich for helpful conversations.
-The second author would like to thank Chloe Lewis for helpful conversations.
+The first author would like to thank V. Boelens, E. Dotto, I. Patchkoria, and H. Reich for helpful conversations.
+The second author would like to thank C. Lewis for helpful conversations.
 The second author was supported by NSF grants DMS-1810575, DMS-2104233, and DMS-2052042.
 The third author was supported by NSF grants DMS-2105019 and DMS-2052702.
 Some of this work was done while the second author was in residence at the Mathematical Sciences Research Institute in Berkeley, CA (supported by the National Science Foundation under grant DMS-1440140) during the Spring 2020 semester.
+Angelini-Knoll is grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 1010342555. \thinspace